cran/positron.tutorials/README.md

 remotes::install_github("PPBDS/positron.tutorials")
 ```

-**positron.tutorials** is currently not avaible on CRAN.

 ## Tutorials

-There are sevene tutorials in the package.
-In paratheses after the title
+There are seven tutorials in the package.
+In parentheses after the title
-of the tutorial, we show the code for running the tutoria.
+of the tutorial, we show the code for running the tutorial.
 Example:

     learnr::run_tutorial(name = "01-code",
                          package = "positron.tutorials")